ocaml/dune/doc/foreign-code.rst

 The header files must have the ``.h`` extension.

-Installing header files
+Installing Header Files
 -----------------------

 It is sometimes desirable to install header files with the library.
 For that you have two choices: install them explicitly with an :ref:`install` stanza or use the ``install_c_headers`` field of the :ref:`library` stanza.
 This field takes a list of header files names without the ``.h`` extension.
-When a library install header files, these are made visible to users of the library via the include search path.
+When a library installs header files, they are made visible to users of the library via the include search path.

 .. _ctypes-stubgen: